dokyun-kim4/neato-game/README.md

 ## YOLO (You Only Look Once)

 Unlike other detection methods such as HOG (Histogram of Gradients), RCNN, or CNN, YOLO significantly outperforms them in speed.
-YOLO v1, which was released in 2016, processed 45 frames per second on a Titan X GPU.
+YOLO v1, released in 2016, processed 45 frames per second on a Titan X GPU.
 YOLO locates and classifies an object at the same time in a one-step process, hence the name 'You Only Look Once.'

-YOLO divides a given image into a S x S grid.
-This is represented with the yellow lines in the image below.
+YOLO divides a given image into a S x S grid, represented with the yellow lines in the image below.
 The red boxes are objects identified by the algorithm.

 <p>
   <img src="img/yolo.png" />